collective/collective.recipe.backup/src/collective/recipe/backup/tests/zipbackup.rst

 Since version 2.20, we can create a zipbackup and ziprestore script.
 These use a different backup location and have a few options
-hardcoded: gzip and gzip_blob are True, keep is 1, regardless of what the options in the buildout recipe section are.
+hardcoded: gzip and archive_blob are True, keep is 1, regardless of what the options in the buildout recipe section are.
 You can always create a separate buildout section where you explicitly change this using options for the standard bin/backup script.